Saving energy for non-profit organizations

 Energy Conservation Assistance Program

 Your residents can get a free home energy evaluation, installation of energy-saving products and advice on saving energy.
-Some homes may qualify for an ENERGY STAR® certified refrigerator, insulation or a high-efficiency natural gas furnace at no cost.4 We work with you to help deliver this program to multiple homes that you manage.
+Some homes may qualify for an ENERGY STAR® certified refrigerator or insulation at no cost.3 We will work with you to help deliver this program to the multiple homes that you manage.
 Learn more about how the program works and contact our program partner, It’s On Electric, at 1-855-560-3227 if you have questions.

 We’re here to help